QuickStat/quickstat/examples/plugins/pm2/README.md

 # PM2 Plugin Example
-To quickly set up and run the PM2 Plugin example, follow these steps:
+To quickly set up and run the PM2 Plugin example, follow the steps below.

 ## Grafana Dashboard
 The dashboard is located under `./docker/grafana/provisioning/dashboards/pm2.json`, which also has been published to [Grafana's Dashboard Hub](https://grafana.com/grafana/dashboards/20864).